 In October of 2021, the same day Toucan’s carbon credits went live, the protocol’s partner Klima DAO—”Decentralized Autonomous Organization” or crypto’s answer to the Joint Stock Company—launched in tandem.
 Klima buyers have the option of depositing a carbon credit (such as BCT or MCO2) to the treasury in exchange for a discount on its mintage.
-This bonding mechanism inverts the petrodollar formula, instituting a currency backed by carbon in emissions avoided or removed rather than as fuel intended to pollute, and thereby making the repair of our climate the basis of its exchange value.
+This bonding mechanism purports to invert the petrodollar formula, instituting a currency backed by carbon in emissions avoided or removed rather than as fuel intended to pollute, which would make the repair of our climate the basis of its exchange value.

 1. Pressure corporations to pollute less by raising the prices of all offsets

 2. Corner polluters into paying more if/when they do try to buy any credits

 3. Appreciate the “real wages” collected by accreditable carbon removers